PlaceBI-sdk/sdk/README.md

         android:value="your-api-key" />
 ```

+Please contact info@woorlds.com for a unique key for your application.

 To allow the service to start at device boot add the following receiver:
 ```xml
     <receiver android:name="com.woorlds.woorldssdk.StartupReceiver" >